cynthisl/uw-mutmut-examples/README.md

 We have made improvements to mutmut, an existing open source Python mutation framework.
 This will allow us to identify gaps in existing test coverage for Python-based programs and improve the health of our code.
 We hope that the improvements we have made will be useful to both the mutmut developers and mutmut users.

+The mutation code is located at [uw-mutmut](https://github.com/kc7zep/uw-mutmut) repository, which also contains user-facing documentation.
+This repository contains example code specific to our improvements and class-specific documentation.

 ## How did we pick this?

 Mutmut was chosen because it looks easy to read, had a small existing codebase, and we could easily identify areas of improvement.
 Other Python frameworks considered were mutpy and cosmic_ray.